 The amount of trouble one person can cause really depends on that person’s contact with others.
 If you hired a jerk who enters data all day but doesn't talk to anyone, it’s probably not going to matter much.
 However, a jerk in a position of authority or in a job that involves a lot of collaboration is bad news.

 Some people are just bullies.
 They are loud and mean and rude; they tend to be easy to identify and avoid.
 Others are more subtle; they do their damage through back-stabbing, slop-stirring, and idea stealing.

-One of the most destructive coworkers I have ever had (years ago), did irreparable damage to our close-knit department by finding and photocopying a list of everyone’s salaries then showing it to the people at the bottom of the scale.
+One of the most destructive coworkers I have ever had (years ago) did irreparable damage to our close-knit department by finding and photocopying a list of everyone’s salaries then showing it to the people at the bottom of the scale.
 If you just chatted with her, you wouldn't know what she was capable of.
-She seemed nice enough, but over time it became apparent how much she enjoyed causing quiet but very real drama.
+She seemed nice enough, but it became apparent how much she enjoyed causing quiet but genuine drama over time.
 Her toxicity might not have been so obvious during the selection process.

 Here are a couple of red flag reminders of what to look out for when hiring...so you don't end up with a jerk!

 Before the Interview: A lack of courtesy and professionalism during the phone screen and interactions with your receptionist and office staff. (nip that one in the bud!)

 During the Interview: